SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Distilling a Unified Embedding Model

 The first key observation is that the highest correlation values consistently occur along the diagonal, clearly indicating that embeddings for a given aspect align most strongly with similarity assessments for that same aspect.
 A small number of notable off-diagonal correlations can be explained by genuine overlaps between factors:

-\begin{enumerate}[itemsep=0.0em, topsep=0.3em, labelsep=0.3em] \item The human-annotated hypothesis labels strongly correlate with the LLM-based similarities for the \textit{hypothesis} aspect, thus confirming the validity of the LLM assessments. \item Aspect-embeddings for the \textit{hypothesis} aspect correlate well with the human-annotated hypothesis labels, thus demonstrating that this factor is effectively represented in the embedding space. \item A strong alignment is observed between the \textit{hypothesis} and \textit{research question} aspects, reflecting their natural interdependence: in most studies, the specific hypothesis under investigation is directly tied to the research question. \end{enumerate}
+\begin{enumerate}[itemsep=0.0em, topsep=0.2em, labelsep=0.2em] \item As discussed, the human-annotated hypothesis labels strongly correlate with the LLM-based similarities for the \textit{hypothesis} aspect. \item Embeddings for the \textit{hypothesis} aspect correlate well with the human-annotated hypothesis labels, thus demonstrating that this factor is effectively represented in the embeddings. \item A strong alignment is observed between the \textit{hypothesis} and \textit{research question} aspects, reflecting their natural interdependence: in most studies, the specific hypothesis under investigation is directly tied to the research question. \end{enumerate}

-The substantially lower correlations observed in the remaining off-diagonal cells provide strong evidence that the aspect-specific embeddings are indeed isolating the intended factors.
+The substantially lower correlations observed in the remaining off-diagonal cells provide strong and statistically significant (Appendix \ref{app:statistical_sig}) evidence that the aspect-specific embeddings are indeed isolating the intended factors.
 In consequence, this disentanglement enables controlled similarity assessments adhering to specific user needs.

 One notable exception is the \textit{recommendation} aspect, where embeddings only show weak alignment with the LLM-based similarities.
-This is likely due to the scarcity of explicit recommendations in scientific abstracts, which reduces the number of training samples.
-Moreover, in cases where recommendations are absent or solely hinted at, the LLM occasionally produces summaries that are not sufficiently supported by the abstract, thereby degrading the training data quality.
-Naturally, this problem is magnified for aspects with far more samples that not sufficiently address a specific aspect.
+This is likely due to the scarcity of explicit recommendations in scientific abstracts, which reduces the number of training samples, and also reduces data quality due to the increased the likelihood of the LLM hallucinating summaries if recommendations are absent or solely hinted at within the abstract.

+To contextualize the strength of the observed correlations, we additionally evaluate several widely used scientific embedding models: SPECTER \cite{cohan_specter_2020}, SPECTER2 Proximity \cite{singh_scirepeval_2023}, SciNCL \cite{ostendorff_neighborhood_2022}, SemCSE \cite{brinner2025semcse}, and the invasion biology-specific InvDef-DeBERTa \cite{brinner2025enhancing}.
+We do not include other multifaceted models, as (to our knowledge) none of them allow for freely selecting the target aspects without access to corresponding supervised datasets.